Supporting local food systems by

 Consider True Cost Accounting when

-you ask; why is local, artisanal
+wondering, why is local, artisanal

-produced food so expensive
+produced food so expensive?

-flavor by seeking out heritage breeds, heirloom varieties + artisanal foodways,
+Protect the integrity of taste + flavor by seeking out heritage breeds, heirloom varieties + artisanal foodways

-the Slow Food Ark of Taste
+Slow Food's Ark of Taste

 is an excellent resource